irinatu17/Art-of-Tea/README.md

 - Entering incorrect emails, incorrect password and case sensitivity works as expected.
 - Trying to register with an already registered email works as expected.
 - Entering two different passwords and trying to enter old password when re-setting password works as expected.
+- Registration and login pages are only available to anonymous users.

 ### Validators
 #### HTML